Request for those using masks.

 A 50% opacity red pixel is not indestructible.

-If you are working in GIMP, I would suggest disabling AA in selection, and before saving, use either:
+If you are working in GIMP, I would suggest disabling AA in selection, and before saving, use:

 Image->Indexed (enter a number of colours that matches the non-transparent colours your mask uses) then Image->RGB again (since all game PNGs must be RGBA).